Individual psychological assessment: Assessing individuals

-The final aspect of Industrial & Organizational Assessment is assessing individuals.
+The final aspect of industrial and organizational assessment is the assessment of individuals.
 The analysis includes a broad variety of assessment procedures.
-Many detailed tools help narrow down the method and result of assessment, including psychological testing, biographical information, interviews, work sampling, surveys, onboarding and computer-based assessment.
+Many detailed tools help narrow down the method and result of assessment, including psychological testing, biographical information, interviews, work sampling, surveys, assessment centres, onboarding and computer-based assessment.

 Areas of assessment

 The four main areas of I/O Psychology highlight—Jobs, Work, Performance, and People.
 Looking at each category gives insight into how Industrial & Organizational Assessment truly works, and what is necessary to complete each step of the process.
 These four categories can be further broken down.

 Job analysis

 A Job Analysis is the process through which one gains an understanding of the activities, goals, and requirements demanded by a work assignment.
 Job analysis constitutes the preceding step of every application of psychology to human resource management including, but not limited to, the development of personnel selection, training, performance evaluation, job design, deployment, and compensation systems.